manajit-das/random-to-canonical-smiles-transformer/README.md

   --out_dir ./../data/

-This step:
+This step performs the following:

-Builds a single vocabulary shared across source and target SMILES
+✅ Builds a shared vocabulary from both source and target SMILES

-Tokenizes SMILES using a regex-based tokenizer
+✅ Tokenizes SMILES using a regex-based tokenizer

-Saves preprocessed datasets for efficient training
+✅ Stores tokenized sequences and lengths for fast training

-Generated files:
+Output files:

 data/
  ├── train.pt